ltelab/disdrodb/CONTRIBUTING.rst

 Credits
 -------

-Thank you to all the people who have already contributed to DISDRDB repository!
+Thank you to all the people who have already contributed to DISDORDB repository!